brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 1 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:40:12
+- Timestamp: 12-19-2023 13:56:38
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 70
+- BHT Word Count: 87
-- BHT Commentary Usage: 47.06%
+- BHT Commentary Usage: 48.48%
-- BHT Quality Score: 1.7160593574309568
+- BHT Quality Score: 1.6966011915242971
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (51):
+- ChatGPT injected words (66):
-	['a', 'and', 'are', 'be', 'been', 'being', 'chaplet', 'christ', 'converts', 'crown', 'difficult', 'even', 'example', 'fast', 'firm', 'following', 'for', 'has', 'his', 'humble', 'if', 'in', 'is', 'joy', 'lightly', 'lord', 'me', 'men', 'ministry', 'my', 'not', 'of', 'panic', 'philippian', 'rejoicing', 'see', 'servant', 'showing', 'so', 'spoken', 'stand', 'standing', 'starts', 'steadfast', 'that', 'the', 'these', 'vain', 'victory', 'when', 'you']
+	['a', 'and', 'are', 'astray', 'be', 'been', 'but', 'can', 'change', 'chaplet', 'citizens', 'country', 'crown', 'difficult', 'even', 'expect', 'firm', 'for', 'from', 'glorious', 'has', 'have', 'heavenly', 'home', 'hope', 'i', 'if', 'in', 'joy', 'lead', 'lightly', 'long', 'men', 'my', 'not', 'of', 'or', 'panic', 'philippians', 'rejoicing', 'remember', 'see', 'sets', 'should', 'showing', 'since', 'speaking', 'stand', 'standing', 'such', 'temptations', 'that', 'the', 'them', 'these', 'they', 'trials', 'true', 'vain', 'victory', 'we', 'when', 'work', 'world', 'you', 'your']
-- ChatGPT injected words (significant words only) (27):
+- ChatGPT injected words (significant words only) (34):
-	['chaplet', 'christ', 'converts', 'crown', 'difficult', 'example', 'fast', 'firm', 'following', 'humble', 'joy', 'lightly', 'lord', 'men', 'ministry', 'panic', 'philippian', 'rejoicing', 'servant', 'showing', 'spoken', 'stand', 'standing', 'starts', 'steadfast', 'vain', 'victory']
+	['astray', 'change', 'chaplet', 'citizens', 'country', 'crown', 'difficult', 'expect', 'firm', 'glorious', 'heavenly', 'home', 'hope', 'joy', 'lead', 'lightly', 'long', 'men', 'panic', 'philippians', 'rejoicing', 'remember', 'sets', 'showing', 'speaking', 'stand', 'standing', 'temptations', 'trials', 'true', 'vain', 'victory', 'work', 'world']

 ### Logs
-- Attempt 1 BHT: Even if these men are rejoicing and being lightly spoken of, stand firm, my joy and crown, in the Lord.
-You are dearly beloved, and I longed for you in your absence.
-The Philippian converts are a chaplet of victory, showing that my ministry has not been in vain.
-So, stand fast in the Lord, for standing firm is difficult when a panic starts.
-I deeply care for you and am earnestly concerned for your welfare.
-You have given me nothing but delight as a church.
-Be steadfast in the humble example of Christ and in following the example of His servant, me.
+- Attempt 1 BHT: Wherefore, since we have such a home, and look for such a Saviour, and expect such a change, even if you see others rejoicing or speaking lightly, stand firm.
+You are my joy and crown, and I long for you.
+I have much love for you, and I want to urge you to obedience.
+The Philippians are my chaplet of victory, showing that my work has not been in vain.
+Stand firm, even though it may be difficult when panic sets in.
+You are citizens of a heavenly country, and the trials and temptations of the world should not draw you away from your true home.
-- 🔄 Philippians 4:1 (attempt 1, 103 words, 43.48% quotes quality score: 1.5792669662007057, V2 normalized quality score: 43.85, commentator tiers 1-3: 33.95%, 40.4%, 25.66%)
+- 🔄 Philippians 4:1 (attempt 1, 106 words, 47.83% quotes quality score: 1.5806352055932482, V2 normalized quality score: 43.9, commentator tiers 1-3: 42.75%, 36.6%, 20.65%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: Even if you see these men rejoicing and being lightly spoken of, stand firm, my joy and crown, in the Lord.
-You are dearly beloved, and I longed for you in your absence.
-The Philippian converts are a chaplet of victory, showing that my ministry has not been in vain.
-So, stand fast in the Lord, for standing firm is difficult when a panic starts.
-Be steadfast in the humble example of Christ and in following the example of His servant, me.
+- Attempt 2 BHT: Wherefore, since we have such a glorious hope and expect such a change, even if you see these men rejoicing or speaking lightly, stand firm.
+You are my joy and crown, and I long for you.
+The Philippians are my chaplet of victory, showing that my work has not been in vain.
+Stand firm, even though it may be difficult when a panic starts.
+You are citizens of a heavenly country, and the trials and temptations of the world should not draw you away from your true home.
-- 🔄 Philippians 4:1 (attempt 2, 82 words, 45.61% quotes quality score: 1.6369401193822704, V2 normalized quality score: 45.77, commentator tiers 1-3: 38.99%, 35.6%, 25.41%)
+- 🔄 Philippians 4:1 (attempt 2, 88 words, 48.44% quotes quality score: 1.6244374379162276, V2 normalized quality score: 45.35, commentator tiers 1-3: 44.64%, 34.23%, 21.13%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: Even if you see these men rejoicing, stand firm.
-You are dearly beloved, and I longed for you.
-The Philippian converts are my joy and crown, showing that my ministry has not been in vain.
-So, stand fast in the Lord.
-Be steadfast in the humble example of Christ and in following the example of His servant, me.
+- Attempt 3 BHT: Wherefore, since we have such a glorious hope and expect such a change, even if you see these men rejoicing or speaking lightly, stand firm.
+You are my joy and crown, and I long for you.
+The Philippians are my chaplet of victory, showing that my work has not been in vain.
+Stand firm, even though it may be difficult when a panic starts.
+You are citizens of a heavenly country, and the trials and temptations of the world should not draw you away from your true home.
-- 🔄 Philippians 4:1 (attempt 3, 58 words, 48.84% quotes quality score: 1.5790585566224986, V2 normalized quality score: 43.85, commentator tiers 1-3: 37.32%, 32.24%, 30.44%)
+- 🔄 Philippians 4:1 (attempt 3, 88 words, 48.44% quotes quality score: 1.6244374379162276, V2 normalized quality score: 45.35, commentator tiers 1-3: 44.64%, 34.23%, 21.13%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: Even if you see these men rejoicing, stand firm, my joy and crown.
-The Philippian converts are a chaplet of victory, showing that my ministry has not been in vain.
-Stand fast in the Lord, for standing firm is difficult when a panic starts.
-Be steadfast in the humble example of Christ and in following the example of His servant, me.
+- Attempt 4 BHT: Stand firm, even if you see these men rejoicing or speaking lightly, since we have such a glorious hope and expect such a change.
+The Philippians are my joy and crown, and I long for them.
+They are my chaplet of victory, showing that my work has not been in vain.
+Standing firm can be difficult when panic sets in, but remember that you are citizens of a heavenly country, and the trials and temptations of the world should not lead you astray from your true home.
-- 🔄 Philippians 4:1 (attempt 4, 61 words, 46.81% quotes quality score: 1.6823659138597948, V2 normalized quality score: 47.28, commentator tiers 1-3: 40.25%, 32.67%, 27.08%)
+- 🔄 Philippians 4:1 (attempt 4, 87 words, 48.48% quotes quality score: 1.6966011915242971, V2 normalized quality score: 47.75, commentator tiers 1-3: 42.26%, 34.59%, 23.15%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Even if you see these men rejoicing and being lightly spoken of, stand firm, my joy and crown, in the Lord.
-The Philippian converts are a chaplet of victory, showing that my ministry has not been in vain.
-So, stand fast in the Lord, for standing firm is difficult when a panic starts.
-Be steadfast in the humble example of Christ and in following the example of His servant, me.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 5 BHT: Stand firm in your faith, even when faced with the rejoicing or mockery of others.
+The Philippians are my source of joy and pride, and I deeply desire their spiritual growth.
+They are a testament to my ministry, like a victory crown.
+It may be challenging to remain steadfast when panic arises, but remember that you belong to a heavenly kingdom.
+Do not let the trials and temptations of the world distract you from your ultimate home.
-- 🔄 Philippians 4:1 (attempt 5, 70 words, 47.06% quotes quality score: 1.7160593574309568, V2 normalized quality score: 48.4, commentator tiers 1-3: 37.57%, 35.48%, 26.94%)
+- 🔄 Philippians 4:1 (attempt 5, 77 words, 42.62% quotes quality score: 1.6263051444444487, V2 normalized quality score: 45.42, commentator tiers 1-3: 35.69%, 40.82%, 23.49%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- ✅ Philippians 4:1 bht prompt v0.7 (70 words, 47.06% quotes)
+- ✅ Philippians 4:1 bht prompt v0.8 (87 words, 48.48% quotes)
-- quality score: 1.7160593574309568, V2 normalized quality score: 48.4, commentator tiers 1-3: 37.57%, 35.48%, 26.94%)
+- quality score: 1.6966011915242971, V2 normalized quality score: 47.75, commentator tiers 1-3: 42.26%, 34.59%, 23.15%)